1970th Quartermaster Company purifies water in support of Super Garuda Shield 25

 |0

-This work, 1970th Quartermaster Company purifies water in support of Super Garuda Shield 25 [Image 4 of 4], by PFC Seu Chan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 1970th Quartermaster Company purifies water in support of Super Garuda Shield 25, by PFC Seu Chan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.